Raj1v/machine_learning_final_project/README.md

-# Machine Learning final project
-Recommendation system
+# Recommendation system

-By Jasper, Lukas, Rajiv en Hanabi
+Contributors: Jasper, Lukas, Rajiv en Hanabi

 For the project we will write an implementation of a recommendation system.
 Where the model will be trained to give a predicted review on a movie by a user.
 To do so the model will analyze the reviews of its nearest neighbours to predict a review.